appscode/blog/content/post/openshift-mysql/index.md

  ```

 Now we have entered into the MySQL CLI and we can create and delete as we want.
-let's create a database and create a test table called MyGuests:
+Let's create a database called 'testdb' and create a table called MyGuests:

 ```bash
 mysql> create database testdb;